peperoni60/drupal-docker/README.md

 ### What are the host names and IP adresses? <a name="ip"></a>

 If you execute startup.sh to start the containers, there will be a file called `.docker.env` in the *Project*/docker directory.
 Open that file and you will find the host names and IP adresses.
+Alternatively you can look into /etc/hosts.

 ### Install Drupal website with default values <a name="default"></a>